crocandr/docker-openldap/README.md

   - the `/srv/ldap/extra` is a directory on your docker host for your custom schema files
   - the `/srv/ldap/data/` folder stores your LDAP database and a backup copy of the `slapd.conf`
   - the container start script generates the LDAP config automatically after the start
+  - if You define the `-e DEBUGLEVEL=9` parameter, the slapd daemon start verbose output in the container, default is 0 (no debugging)

 After the first start, You have to import the base tree (Domain, People, Group tree) into the LDAP db with this command: